 “Mojo is a marketplace where anyone can find, rate and buy quality themes & templates in one trusted place.”

-Commercial WordPress Theme Design Companies
+Commercial Theme Agencies

-SoloStream provides WordPress users with a selection of high quality premium WP themes and the option of accessing all themes through a WordPress theme membership.
+SoloStream provides WordPress users with a selection of high quality premium themes and the option of accessing all themes through a WordPress theme membership.

-This is because themes built using the Genesis framework use something called “child themes,” which are like “skins” that sit on top of the theme framework and gives your site its unique look and feel.
+This is because StudioPress themes use something called “child themes,” which are like a paint job that sits on top of the framework and gives your site its unique look and feel.

 For more details, click here: StudioPress.

-WP Theme-Checking Tools
+WordPress Theme-Checking Tools